Pasquale Brignoli: Private life

 Brignoli became immensely popular and women besieged him with amorous letters and propositions.

 It was not infrequent at this time in the history of American opera for English-language songs to be inserted into operas.
 In 1879, The New York Times, remarked on the unintended humour in a performance of Don Pasquale, in which Brignoli was appearing at Wallack's Theatre, and into which he had interpolated what had become his theme song, Good-bye, Sweetheart, Good-bye.
 Brignoli was in the process of being divorced by his wife of nine years, Sallie McCullough, a soprano, whom he had met in 1869.
 She was from South Carolina and reported to have been very beautiful.
 The couple had eloped to Montreal and been married in a Presbyterian church without the knowledge of any of their friends.
 McCullough was from a respected Southern family and the couple were popular with New York society.
 At this time in his career, he was able to demand and obtain a large salary.
 In spite of this, Sallie was wretched at home.
-She described him as 'invariably cross' and that when business was dull, he vent his spite upon her.
+She described him as 'invariably cross' and that when business was dull, he vented his spite upon her.

 When Brignoli went on his European tour in the 1870s, his wife accompanied him.
 The failure of the venture made him angry and abusive and their relationship intolerable.
 She also learned that he was being unfaithful.
 She returned to New York and filed for divorce.
 The charges made against Brignoli were "habitual cruelty, a neglect to provide for his wife, and adultery."
 The charge of adultery was proven to the satisfaction of the Referee and the judge issued a decree of absolute divorce.
 Brignoli sailed back to Europe the same day to complete his engagements in England.